 An introduction to the academic and professional discipline of counseling.
-A study of organizational patterns, administrative procedures, ethical standards, and legal responsibilities in providing counseling services in schools, community agencies, and private practice.
+A study of organizational patterns, administrative procedures, ethical standards, and legal responsibilities in providing counseling services in schools, addictions rehabilitation facilities, community agencies, and private practice.
 A field experience is required in settings appropriate to the student's educational goals.